Key Features that will Make or Break your eCommerce Website

 The real beauty of these tools is they allow for constant testing.
 Every small change can be measured through heat mapping and virtual recording.
 You can then leverage GA to A/B entire landing pages and work towards slowly and steadily optimizing the funnel.

 Constant testing and optimizing is necessary to see what your customers respond best to.
 Small, incremental changes to your site add up to big changes to the bottom line.

 2. Integrate and Automate

-How many spreadsheets are you updating manually?
+How many spreadsheets are you updating manually using excel inventory management?
 Be honest, the first step is admitting you have a problem.

 Often times when businesses come to us for integration help, they have an army of administrators updating order and inventory spreadsheets, customer spreadsheets and product spreadsheets.
 Not to mention the team dedicated to manually updating CMS pages and product data on the eCommerce site itself.

 This madness needs to stop!
 Data entry bogs down businesses and stifles growth - an organization can only grow as quickly as the data entry team can type.
 Not to mention the pain and suffering caused by human entry errors.
 Luckily, solutions exist!

 Typically a retail business is running several disparate systems such as ERPs, OMSs, PIMs, CDNs, CRMs and other acronym laden backend tools.
 In addition, systems augmenting front end processes like email newsletters, reviews, shipping rates, payment processing, tax rates, etc. are providing customers with information and services.